Parkinson’s: What is it?

 Parkinson’s disease is a progressive disorder and unfortunately doctors have not found a cure, yet.
 However, there are many treatments that you can receive to help reduce pain.
 Parkinson’s is a slow progressive disorder, which means the life expectancy of someone with Parkinson’s is often similar to a regular person.

 If you are worried about the financial side that this disease will bring there is help along the way.
 There are many different resources that provide medicare plans specifically for Parkinson’s.
 Texas Medicare Plan is a perfect example of a resource that everyone has access through.
 They will provide you with “the ultimate parkinsons medicare guide”, which will give you the full plan for a Parkinson’s patient.
 This includes what the disease is and what the diagnosis process is as well as treatment – both prescription and surgical options.
 Next it will take you into how Medicare can help you.
 It will tell you the coverage for diagnosis and treatment options.
 What kind of prescriptions it will cover and then take you through plans available to you.
 Finally, they will even let you know what it doesn’t cost, helping with full transparency.
+There are many more sites such as “Family Assets” which discuss long term care options for Parkinson’s as well.

 Limited mobility and lack of muscle control can change daily tasks into daily struggles.
 Adaptive clothing can help ease the pain of dressing.
 Apparel with adaptations includes independent dressing solutions as well as assisted dressing solutions depending on how severe the symptoms are.
 Open side pants and magnetic tops are options in eliminating the struggle of buttoning up shirts or pants.
 Adaptive open-back wear is designed for the purpose of eliminating having to put anything over the head, and allows individual to be dressed from a seating or lying down position.
 To learn more about adaptive clothing, read “what is adaptive clothing“ to find what types of adaptations you need.